Upstatement/react-router-guards/README.md

 You can access a route's metadata using `to.meta` in a guard function.

-## Examples
+## Demos

-We've included some examples below to help provide more context on how to use this package!
+We've included some demos below to help provide more context on how to use this package!

 ### Basic